COVID 19 Plan

-- Frequently touched surfaces (e.g., playground equipment, door handles, sink handles, drinking fountains) will be cleaned and disinfected within the school at least daily or between use as much as possible
+- Frequently touched surfaces (e.g., door handles, sink handles, drinking fountains) will be cleaned and disinfected within the school at least daily and between use as much as possible.

-- Each student’s belongings will be separated from others and will be placed in individually labeled containers, cubbies, or other areas.
+- Each student’s belongings will be separated from others and will not be shared.
+They will be placed in individually labeled containers, cubbies, or assigned areas.

-- Staff and students will be encouraged to bring their own water bottles to minimize use and touching of water fountains.
+- Staff and students are encouraged to bring their own water bottles.

-- Additional touchless water bottle filling stations will be installed and will be cleaned and sanitized every day.
+- Touchless water bottle filling stations will be cleaned and sanitized every day.

 - Every staff member will receive ample cleaning supplies for their individual classrooms.

-- Touchless hand sanitizer dispensers will be installed in easy to access locations in the building.
+- Touchless hand sanitizer dispensers are installed in easy to access locations in the buildings.

-- Seating/desks will be spaced at least 6 feet apart.
+- Seating/desks will be spaced 3 feet apart.

-- Students will stay in the same classroom for the whole day with the exception of recess, P.E. and Advanced Math
+- Students will stay in their classroom with the exception of recess, Advanced Math, Music, Art, and PE.

-- Advanced Math classroom will be cleaned and sanitized after every use.
+- Classrooms/spaces utilized by different groups of students will be cleaning and sanitized after every use.

-- Stickers and decals will be placed inside and outside the building to help teachers and parents maintain 6 feet of distance and practice safe covid-19 practices when moving around.
+- Stickers and decals will be placed inside and outside the building to help teachers and students maintain 3 feet of distance and practice safe Covid-19 practices when moving from one place to another.

 - Signs will be posted in highly visible locations (e.g., school entrances, restrooms) that promote everyday protective measures and describe how to stop the spread of germs.

-- Staff, families and the parish will be notified of school closures and any restrictions in place to limit COVID-19 exposure (e.g., limited hours of operation).
+- Staff and families will be notified of school closures and any restrictions in place to limit COVID-19 exposure (e.g., limited hours of operation).

 - Non-essential visitors will not be allowed in the building.

-- All emails and phone calls from employees and school families, regarding illness absences will be documented and list illness symptoms.
+- All emails and phone calls from employees and families, regarding illness absences will be documented with symptoms.